FH-Potsdam/teaching-parametric-design/src/site/en/introduction.md

 {{ img('editor.png', 'Inline Code Editor.') }}

-The JSCAD editor is a lot more resource intensive, therefore, we open the JSCAD previews in a new tab/window, instead of an inline preview.
+The JSCAD preview is a lot more resource intensive, therefore, we open the JSCAD previews in a new tab/window, instead of an inline preview.

 ### Extras & Bonus